 FOR SIX HOURS!!!!!!!!
 A long time eh?!
 I put a small upturned plate into the bottom of the pan to keep the basin from touching it directly.
 I’m sure I read somewhere you should do this, so I did.
-I then filled the pan to about half-way up the side of the pudding and brought to the boil.
-I then turned down to a low simmer with the lid on.
+I then filled the pan to about halfway up the side of the pudding and brought it to a boil.
+I then turned it down to a low simmer with the lid on.
 I did check on the water every hour to see if it needed topping up.

 8. Allow your pudding to cool

 I left my pudding covered, in the basin overnight (because by the time it was cooked, I needed to go to sleep!
 I then poked some holes in the top and fed in spoonfuls of rum.